codio/site/source/legal/service-terms.html.markdown

 ###4.
 Fees for Use of the Codio Services

 **4.1** Subject to the Terms, the Codio Services are provided to you without charge up to certain limits and with certain feature restrictions as displayed on the Codio web site.
 Usage over this limit requires your purchase of additional resources or services.
-The pricing for additional resources and services can be found at pricing (or such URL as Codio may provide).
+The pricing for additional resources and services can be found on the Codio.com home page (or such URL as Codio may provide).

 **4.2** For all purchased resources and services, we will charge your credit card on a monthly or annual basis or at the interval indicated in Codio fees and payment policies, if different.
 Late payments may bear interest at the rate of 1.5% per month (or the highest rate permitted by law, if less).
 Charges are exclusive of taxes.
 You are responsible for paying all taxes and government charges, and all reasonable expenses and professional fees Codio incurs collecting late amounts.
 To the fullest extent permitted by law, you waive all claims relating to charges unless claimed within 60 days after the charge (this does not affect your credit card issuer rights).
 Charges are solely based on Codio measurements of your use of the Codio Services, unless otherwise agreed to in writing.
 To the fullest extent permitted by law, refunds (if any) are at the discretion of Codio and only in the form of credit for the Codio Services.
 Nothing in these Terms obligates Codio to extend credit to any party.
 You acknowledge and agree that any credit card and related billing and payment information that you provide to Codio may be shared by Codio with companies who work on Codio behalf, such as payment processors and/or credit agencies, solely for the purposes of checking credit, effecting payment to Codio and servicing your account.
 Codio may also provide information in response to valid legal process, such as court summonses, search warrants and court orders, or to establish or exercise its legal rights or defend against legal claims.
 Codio shall not be liable for any use or disclosure of such information by such third parties.
 Codio reserves the right to discontinue the provision of the Codio Services to you for any late payments.